DustinHurtt/MERNSHELLCLITest2/README.md

 # MernShell generator

-Welcome to the mernshell!
-A quick start for your JavaScript applications.
+Welcome to the Mern Shell!
+A quick start for your MERN stack applications.

 ## Usage